mseri/doi2bib/README.md

             ID you are using.
 You can force the cli to lookup a DOI by using the form 'doi:ID' or an arXiv ID by using the form 'arXiv:ID'.

+It will output the bibtex entry, using the published details when possible.

 Examples:

     doi2bib 10.1007/s10569-019-9946-9